-Cash and cash equivalents that are restricted as to withdrawal or are under the terms of certain contractual arrangements are included in the restricted balance on the balance sheet.
+Cash and cash equivalents that are restricted as to withdrawal or are under the terms of use for current operations are included in the restricted balance on the balance sheet.
+Cash and cash equivalents that are restricted as to withdrawal and designated for expenditure in the construction of noncurrent assets are included in long-term restricted cash on the balance sheet.

-Trade Receivables:
+Trade Receivables

 Trade receivables are carried at original invoice amount less an estimate made for doubtful accounts.
 Management determines the allowance for doubtful accounts on a specific identification basis as well as by using historical experience applied to an aging of accounts.
 Trade receivables are written off when deemed uncollectible.
 Recoveries of trade receivables previously written off are recorded when received.
-The allowance for doubtful accounts was \$113,500 and \$69,500 as of December 31, 2015 and 2014, respectively.
+The allowance for doubtful accounts was \$70,000 and \$113,500 as of December 31, 2016 and 2015, respectively.
 The Company does not accrue interest on accounts receivable.

-Inventories:
+Inventories

 Inventories are stated at the lower of cost (determined using the weighted average cost method) or market.
 Inventories consist primarily of merchandise held for sale.
-Inventories were comprised of the following at December 31, 2015 and 2014:
+Inventories were comprised of the following at December 31, 2016 and 2015:

-(in thousands)
+2016 2015

-2 2015 201
+(in tho usand ls)

-Finished goods \$ 59,503 \$ 58,323
+Finished goods \$ 61,949 \$ 59,503

-Raw materials 2,681 2,356
+Raw materials 2,312 2,681

-Finished goods in transit 7,694 8,178
+Finished goods in transit 10,034 7,694

-Total \$ 69,878 \$ 68,857
+Total \$ 74,295 \$ 69,878

 The Company provides provisions for losses related to shrinkage and other amounts that are not otherwise expected to be fully recoverable.
 These provisions are calculated based on historical shrinkage, selling price, margin and current business trends.
+The provision for losses related to shrinkage and other amounts was \$163,000 and \$337,000 as of December 31, 2016 and 2015, respectively.

-Income Taxes:
+Income Taxes